 - Financial Planning: All NEOs are eligible to receive Company-paid financial planning assistance (up to \$10,000 every two years).
-Solid financial planning by experts reduces the amount of time and attention that NEOs devote to their finances and maximizes the value of their compensation. - Chartered Aircraft: For purposes of security, productivity, and efficiency, the Board of Directors requires the CEO to use chartered aircraft for business travel.
+Solid financial planning by experts reduces the amount of time and attention that NEOs devote to their finances and maximizes the value of their compensation. - Chartered Aircraft: For purposes of security, productivity, and efficiency, the Board of Directors authorizes the CEO to use chartered aircraft for business travel.
 Employees are permitted to accompany the CEO on the Company chartered aircraft solely for business purposes with prior authorization by the CEO. - The CEO was also eligible to use the Company chartered aircraft for personal travel and permitted to be accompanied by family members and guests.
-The CEO (formerly Mr. Visentin, and currently Mr. Bandrowczak) was wholly responsible for the tax consequences related to any personal use of Company chartered aircraft.
-The Company did not provide gross-ups or other tax protection related to the personal use of chartered aircraft. - Home Security: Until his death in June 2022, Mr. Visentin received home security services to address safety concerns resulting from his position as our Vice Chairman & CEO.
-Mr. Bandrowczak became eligible for home security services upon his appointment as CEO effective August 2022. - International Assignment Allowances: Mr. Heiss, a citizen of France, was on international assignment during 2022.
-As is customary for Xerox employees on international assignment, Mr. Heiss received an international assignment allowance in 2022, consistent with Company polices.
+The CEO is wholly responsible for the tax consequences related to any personal use of Company chartered aircraft.
+The Company did not provide gross-ups or other tax protection related to the personal use of chartered aircraft.
+For 2023, Mr. Bandrowczak did not utilize this perguisite. - Home Security: Mr. Bandrowczak was eligible to receive home security services to address safety concerns resulting from his position as our CEO.
+For 2023, Mr. Bandrowczak did not utilize this perquisite. - International Assignment Allowances: Mr. Heiss, a citizen of France, was on international assignment during 2023.
+As is customary for Xerox employees on international assignment, Mr. Heiss received an international assignment allowance in 2023, consistent with Company policies.

-For additional information and the total costs to the Company for providing perquisites and personal benefits to the NEOs during fiscal 2022, see the "All Other Compensation" column of the Summary Compensation Table.
+For additional information and the total costs to the Company for providing perquisites and personal benefits to the NEOs during fiscal 2023, see the "All Other Compensation" column of the Summary Compensation Table.